Foundation / Corporation

 Grant awards will range in size from $10,000 to $ $250,000 per project, although more funding may be allocated for projects with large benefits for SONCC coho salmon or are multi-year projects that implement annual restoration and/or conservation actions.

-Multi-year projects are eligible and encouraged to apply to these programs in phases; however, the funding sources are not applicable for start-up or research projects that will not result in direct benefits to SONCC coho salmon upon project completion or within about 5 years of selection.
+Multi-year projects are eligible and encouraged to apply to this program in phases, although this Fund is not an applicable funding source for start-up or research projects that will not result in direct SONCC benefits to salmon upon project completion or shortly thereafter.

 Grants for single projects are typically awarded to projects that can be completed within 3 years.
 Some larger-scale projects may warrant consecutive multi-year funding requests.
 These requests will be considered on a year-by-year basis and must describe what will be accomplished during each project phase to qualify for consideration.